Psvensso/react-ts-boilerplate/readme.md

 - SASS-loader
 - typescript 1.9 >

+### A note on TypeScript 1.6
+There is a bug in current 1.9 branch.  https://github.com/TypeStrong/ts-loader/issues/227 Included a typescript.js (replace with your tyopescript.js file).
+Or if the problem is fixed in your TS version... good for you :) )

 ## Dev Install
 Project is using Typescript 1.9 >
 This means that the project uses its own TypeScript compiler (node tsc).
 Make sure your IDE is up for the task with